The Broken Journey

-The Broken Journey (Uttoran) is a 1994 Bengali drama film directed by Sandip Ray.
+The Broken Journey (Uttoran) is a 1994 Bengali drama film directed by Sandip Ray and written by Satyajit Ray.
+The film stars Soumitra Chatterjee, Debatosh Ghosh, and newcomer Subhalakshmi Munshi.
 It was screened in the Un Certain Regard section at the 1994 Cannes Film Festival.
 It won the National Film Award for Best Screenplay at the 41st National Film Awards.

+Production

+The film was scripted by Satyajit Ray when he was hospitalised and is about how advancements in medical science fail to help the poor.
+He had cast Soumitra Chatterjee and newcomer Subhalakshmi Munshi in the film.
+Soumitra Chatterjee's role was based on Satyajit Ray's doctor, Dr. Kanti Bhusan Bakshi, while Subhalakshmi Munshi played an ailing villager's daughter.
+Satyajit Ray's son, Sandip Ray, directed the film and modified the climax.
+The film's first schedule was shot in Indus village, Birbhum district.